trazfr/prometheus-xmpp-alerting/README.md

  - the webhook listening on `127.0.0.1:9091`
  - when the instance is starting, it sends to everyone `Prometheus Monitoring Started`
- - that it sends a different message depending on a `severity` label
+ - it sends a different message depending on a `severity` label
+ - it sends a message when an alert is resolved
+ - the templates are in plain text.
+The possible values are `text` or `html` using [XEP-0071](https://xmpp.org/extensions/xep-0071.html) which is deprecated.
+If omitted, it defaults to `text`
  - the program uses the XMPP user `monitoring@example.com` with a password
  - when it is working, it has the status `Monitoring Prometheus...`
  - it doesn't use a TLS socket due to the `no_tls` flag.
 Actually it will use STARTTLS due to the server configuration